 A liver transplant surgery is conducted to remove the diseased liver and replace it with a healthy liver donated by either a living or a deceased donor.
-There are a huge number of people who are listed in the waiting list for a liver transplant because the availability of donated liver is limited.
+There are a huge number of people who are listed on the waiting list for a liver transplant because the availability of donated liver is limited.
 This is the reason why a liver transplant is an expensive procedure and is conducted only in rare cases.

 A healthy liver plays an important role in the human body.
-It plays a key role in absorption and storage of key nutrients and medications and also helps eliminate bacteria and toxins from the blood.
+It plays a key role in the absorption and storage of key nutrients and medications and also helps eliminate bacteria and toxins from the blood.

 However, a healthy liver may get diseased over a period of time due to many reasons.
 Patients with the following liver-related conditions are considered for the liver transplant procedure: